ods/aiokafka-todo/README.md

 Probably nobody develop for them now.
 Nobody creates new images for them.
 The code could be simplified.

+### What stops us from doing it?

+Before doing so it would be nice to:

+* Get usage statistics by version to estimate the impact.
+* Decide the way how we handle unsupported versions.

 ## Import needed code from python-kafka

 ### Why?